People and culture business cases toolkit

 Never miss an important date in 2025 with our free downloadable calendar that includes key diversity and inclusion awareness dates and events.

-valued.
-And with 65% of employees wanting to feel a strong sense of belonging at work, now is the time to ensure your business is aware of diversity and
+Nurturing a true sense of belonging among your employees can’t be a short-term objective – it’s an ongoing commitment to ensuring that everyone in your workforce feels heard, respected and valued.
+And with 65% of employees wanting to feel a strong sense of belonging at work, now is the time to ensure your business is aware of diversity and inclusion days that matter to your employees.

 How can our calendar help you?